reselbob/TerrificTacos/README.md

 # Understanding the use case and architecture

-The use case that the project is emulates is one in which a chain for restaurants process orders in a centralized manner for each of their stores.
+The use case that this project emulates is one in which a restaurant chain processes orders for each unit in a centralized manner.

 The sequence of steps in the order process is: